This post may contain affiliate links. Read disclosure policy

 Instructions

-- Liberally spray a 9x13 glass or metal pan with cooking spray.
+- Liberally spray a 9×13 glass or metal pan with cooking spray.
 Dust the pan with powdered sugar.

 - Sprinkle the gelatin over a half cup of the cold water in the bowl of your stand mixer fitted with the wire whisk.
-Let soften.
+Let soften while you cook the syrup.

-- Beat on high speed until white, thick, tripled in volume, about 6 minutes.
+- Beat on high speed until white, thick, and tripled in volume, about 6 minutes.
+This will take quite a bit longer if you're using a hand held mixer.

-- In a medium bowl, beat the egg whites until stiff peaks have formed.
+- Add the egg whites to a medium bowl and beat with an electric hand mixer until stiff peaks have formed.

-- Mix the egg whites and vanilla into the sugar mixture until just combined.
+- Add the egg whites and vanilla to the sugar mixture in the stand mixer and turn to low, mixing until just combined.

 - Pour the mixture into the prepared baking dish, using a rubber spatula to scrape it out as needed, but being careful not to touch the goo with your hands.
 You won't get it all out of the bowl and that's okay.